 - The politics claim that they are elected in a democratic process and that they will represent the voters’ believes, needs and ideas by applying inline actions called politics.

 - So once in a while, there are these elections where you can choose from one to another politician with different types of ideas and programs that they claim they will execute.
 Shortly after a politician is elected they all start doing common things like lobbing for corporate interests, taking bribes and even doing opposite things they have promised initially.

-- But maybe the worst thing of all is that after they do all that (doing unethical things and not keeping to a promise) they start showing everywhere disturbing your life while explaining to you that the decisions they make are the right ones even the only right choice.
+- But maybe the worst thing of all is that after they do all that (doing unethical things and not keeping to a promise) they start showing up everywhere disturbing your life while explaining to you that the decisions they made are the right ones even the only right choice.
 Come on you are full of shit and you know it.
 This mass propaganda is been deployed with the help of other groups of people called journalists.